emunozh/smum/docs/2-sm.rst

    Internal simulation error

-Running a Simple Example
+Running a simple example
 -------------------------

 The following steps are required to construct a minimal simulation example.

 1. Define model parameters.
-2. We define a formula for the Electricity model.
+2. We define a formula for the electricity model.
 This model will compute the electricity demand based on previously computed income levels.
-3. We define a python dictionary to tell the function `run_calibrated_model` how to calibrate it.
+3. We define a python dictionary to tell the function `run_calibrated_model` how to calibrate the model.
 The order of the models (i.e. dictionary keys) matter as the model will calibrate them in the specified order.
 In this case, we need to calibrate the income model first in order to calibrate the electricity model because the computation of electricity directly depends on